Five diverse cartoon women with arms up showing breast cancer ribbons on shirts

 Bullying is an issue we normally associate with elementary and middle school, but it’s an issue that students can deal with in high school and college as well.
 The most important way you can bring attention to bullying prevention is to stop it when you see it happening in your school.
 If you see someone being bullied or harassed, step in, speak up, and make the bully know that their behavior is not acceptable or tolerated.
 If you feel uncomfortable doing this in the moment, notify a teacher or administrator.
 You can also raise awareness by distributing materials around school to bring awareness to bullying.
 StopBullying.gov has some great resources and information you can easily print off and share.
 You can also talk to administrators at a local elementary school to see if you can talk to younger students about how to stop and prevent bullying.

-There are so many other ways to acknowledge all the different national month celebrations in October (and plenty of other months).
+There are so many other ways to acknowledge all the national month celebrations in October (and plenty of other months).
 Talk to you teachers about how they can incorporate different themes into their lessons, like your health class going over alcohol safety since it’s Collegiate Alcohol Awareness Month or doing an extra credit project for your history class on a Hispanic historical figure for Hispanic Heritage Month.
+Whatever way you feel compelled, get involved and help others during the month of October!

-Check out our Scholarship Search tool for scholarships that will award you for supporting these and other causes you care about!
+Check out our Scholarship Search tool for award opportunities you could win for supporting these and other causes you care about!

 Like what you’re reading?